Martian Successor Nadesico: Manga

 A manga series loosely based on the anime with a whole new story line and written for a mature audience.

 OVA

 A Gekigangar III compilation OVA was also released.

 Movie

-A sequel movie called The Prince of Darkness is a 1998 anime film written and directed by Tatsuo Sato, and it is a sequel to the series Martian Successor Nadesico.
+A sequel movie called The Prince of Darkness is a 1998 anime film written and directed by Tatsuo Sato.
 The story is a direct sequel to Nadesico: The Blank of Three Years, a video game for the Sega Saturn that takes place immediately after the TV series ends, and before the movie begins.

 Video games

 Four games based on the series were released in Japan.
 The first game, released for the Sega Saturn in 1997, is entitled Mobile Battleship Nadesico.
 It is a dating sim game with a few mecha elements included.
 A second game, also for the Sega Saturn, was released in the following year under the title Martian Successor Nadesico: The Blank of Three Years.
 It is an interactive story of the events which occurred in between the television series and the movie.
 Released on the Dreamcast in 1999, Martian Successor Nadesico: The Mission, continues the story from Prince of Darkness.
 Finally, a mahjong variant game was released for the Game Boy Color entitled Mobile Battleship Nadesico: Ruriruri Mahjong.
 Nadesico also appears in games in the Super Robot Wars and Another Century's series, where the setting is combined with other mecha series' such as Gundam, Mazinger, Full Metal Panic!, and Tekkaman Blade.